Recursive variational Gaussian approximation with the Whittle likelihood for linear non-Gaussian state space models: Methodology

 Assume the 3dB cutoff point occurs at $\omega_{\tilde{n}}$; we split the remaining $\floor{\frac{T-1}{2}} - \tilde{n}$ angular frequencies into blocks of approximately equal length $B$.
 Suppose that there are $n_b$ blocks, with $\Omega_b, b = 1, \dots, n_b$, denoting the set of angular frequencies in the $b$th block.
 The variational mean and precision matrix are then updated based on each block's Whittle log-likelihood contribution.
 For $b = 1, \dots, n_b$, this is given by

 that is, by the sum of the Whittle log-likelihood contributions of the frequencies in the block.
 For a multivariate time series, we compute the periodogram for each individual time series along with its corresponding 3dB cutoff point, and then use the highest cutoff point in R-VGA-Whittle.
 An example of bivariate time series periodograms along with their 3dB cutoffs points is shown in Figure~\ref{fig:bivariate_sv_pdg_plot}.

-We summarise R-VGA-Whittle with block updates in Algorithm~\ref{algo:block_rvgaw}.
+We summarise the R-VGA-Whittle algorithm with block updates in Algorithm~\ref{algo:block_rvgaw}, under the assumption that there are no high-frequency components with substantial power beyond $\tilde{n}$.